+b.
 Financial covenants:

-In April 2014, the Company signed a new financial undertakings letter with a bank and in May 2014 with a second bank.
-Under these undertakings, the Company is required to maintain certain financial covenants, including: (i) adjusted shareholders' equity (excluding certain intangible and other assets) equal to the greater of \$4.5 million or 17% of its consolidated total assets; and (ii) a debt service ratio of 1.5.
+The Company is required to maintain certain financial covenants, including: (i) adjusted shareholders' equity (excluding certain intangible and other assets) equal to the greater of \$4.5 million or 17% of its consolidated total assets; and (ii) a debt service ratio of 1.5.
 Debt service ratio is defined as the ratio of EBITDA to current maturities of long-term debt plus interest expenses.
 The compliance with the financial covenants is measured annually based on the Company's annual audited financial statements.
-As of December 31, 2020 and 2019, the Company was in compliance with these covenants.
+As of December 31, 2021 and 2020, the Company was in compliance with these covenants.